Non-profit corporations have directors, officers and members. That’s a lot of people. What do each of them do?

 How do you know if your organization is incorporated?
 Check whether you have either letters patent or articles of incorporation.
 These are documents issued by the government when they accept an application to incorporate.
 The documents will say whether the incorporation was federal or provincial.

 An incorporated non-profit might also be called

 - a corporation or legal person having no share capital,

 - a non-profit legal person.

-Where do managing directors get their powers?
+Where do executive directors get their powers?

 Organizations are not physical people and must act through real people.
 These people include directors.
 A director is part of a group called a board of directors.
 The board supervises the running of the organization.